 Cannon's Point Preserve's living shoreline continues to provide both stability and essential fish habitat in Lawrence Creek.
 The upland component of the project has a large swath of planted muhly grass (Muhlenbergia capillaris) or sweet grass which blooms during October and through most of November, creating a lovely sea of purple for the fall.

 Figure 1.
 Mean (± SE) density of oysters (Crassostrea virginica) before and after the 2015 construction of a living shoreline (LSL) on Lawrence Creek, Cannon's Point Preserve, St. Simons Island.
-Live oysters measuring at least 10 mm in height were sampled along 8 transects in the lower intertidal zone at the end of each growing season.
+Live oysters measuring at least 10 mm in height were sampled in 0.25-m2 quadrats along 8 transects in the lower intertidal zone at the end of each growing season.